Last updated 7th December 2023. By Meg Moon. In this guide, we explore making a car accident injury claim with No Win No Fee solicitors.

-- After you turn 18
+- After they turn 18

-- Or, if you recover from incapacity.
+- Or, if they recover from mental incapacity.

-The changes that came into force, which impacts how you make small injury claims.
+The changes that came into force impact how you make small injury claims.
 New set tariffs were introduced to help reduce insurance premiums.
 You are exempt from the reforms if:

 - Your whiplash injury occurred prior to 31 May 2021